 And while there are a lot of variables that come with choosing a sunscreen—chemical or mineral, SPF levels, different types of formulas—the general rule of thumb is pretty easy to remember.
 "Making sure that your sunscreen product is broad-spectrum and of an SPF of at least 30 is the most important," says Joel Cohen, MD, a board-certified dermatologist and director of AboutSkin Dermatology in Denver, Colorado.

 So we're all in agreement that sunscreen is a crucial skincare step.
-But we're also all human, and sometimes you might forget to apply it.
+But we're also all human, and sometimes, you might forget to apply it.
 Or you might skip over some body parts when you're in a rush.
-I like to consider myself pretty diligent about applying sunscreen every day, but I recently spent a day by the pool and thought I had gotten every nook and cranny of my body, only to find my shoulders sunburned at the end of the day.
-It happened five days ago, and I'm still feeling much guilt about it.
+I like to consider myself pretty diligent about applying sunscreen every day, but last summer, I spent a day by the pool and thought I had gotten every nook and cranny of my body, only to find my shoulders sunburned at the end of the day.
+It happened months ago, and I'm still feeling much guilt about it.

 One mistake that can lead us to forget?
 It might be that you don't have a sunscreen that you're comfortable wearing, that's easy to use, or that works with your skin.
 Making sure you have a sunscreen that you actually like wearing makes a big difference—and that comes down to personal preference sometimes.
 "Many people find it easier to have a product that contains their daily moisturizer as well, as that removes one additional step from their morning regimen," Cohen says.
 "Conversely, many people with oily skin want a product that does not add emollience or moisture to their skin.
 Cosmetic elegance is critically important, as patients will not use their SPF every morning if it is thick or uncomfortable on the skin."